pkarsy/rfboot/help/Installation.md

 MISO | Violet | 12
 GDO0 | Gray | 2
 GDO2 | NC | NC

+Finally, connect with a Female-Female cable the proMini PIN 4 and RST.

 And here is the final result TODO